yuanzhongqiao/aureuserp/README.md

 ### Installation & Configuration

-Installing and setting up Krayin ERP is quick and straightforward.
+Installing and setting up Aureus ERP is quick and straightforward.
 Follow the steps below to get started:

 1. **Run the Installation Command**
    Simply execute the following command in your terminal: